Nickklein13/CreatingVM-andSoftware/README.md

 <p>
-Now on our computer we're going to want to go to Start > Remote Desktop connection which will bring you to a window like below.
-Insert the public IP of your VM, login using your credentials, if there's a prompt about certificate / security say "Yes", and you should be prompted top sign into your VM as it boots up!
+Now on our computer, we're going to want to go to Start > Remote Desktop connection which will bring you to a window like below.
+Insert the public IP of your VM, login using your credentials, if there's a prompt about certificate/security say "Yes", and you should be prompted to sign into your VM as it boots up!
 </p>
 <br />